jsalinasf/cheat_sheets/linuxCommands.md

 Redirects error messages to the selected target

-To get rif of error messages from the output of a command, redirect them to the null target
+To get rif of error messages from the output of a command, redirect them to the null device

 	grep -R root /proc 2> /dev/null

 To redirect STANDARD output and ERROR output from a command, use:

-	grep -R root /etc &> ~/myfle # The whole result of the command will be redirected to the file
+	grep -R root /etc &> ~/myfle # Very convenient to throw everyhting on a file

+### BASH Completion

+	sudo yum install bash-completion #CentOS

+	sudo apt install bash-completion # Ubuntu